mdrexel-osi/gowebapi/EXAMPLES.md

 ![more output](./af8.png)

-My Batch can be complicated!
+My, Batch can be complicated!
 But it's all structured with references and it does take three levels of `for` loops to scan through all the results you got back--which is a perfect job for a goroutine to handle by itself.

 Since Delve told me what type these arrays of things are, I used those hints from the debugger to write this code to exract out the data.